Second Industrial Revolution: Paper making

 The first paper making machine was the Fourdrinier machine, built by Sealy and Henry Fourdrinier, stationers in London.
 In 1800, Matthias Koops, working in London, investigated the idea of using wood to make paper, and began his printing business a year later.
 However, his enterprise was unsuccessful due to the prohibitive cost at the time.

-It was in the 1840s that Charles Fenerty in Nova Scotia and Friedrich Gottlob Keller in Saxony both invented a successful machine which extracted the fibres from wood (as with rags) and from it, made paper.
+It was in the 1840s that Charles Fenerty in Nova Scotia and Friedrich Gottlob Keller in Saxony both invented a successful machine which extracted the fibers from wood (as with rags) and from it, made paper.
 This started a new era for paper making, and, together with the invention of the fountain pen and the mass-produced pencil of the same period, and in conjunction with the advent of the steam driven rotary printing press, wood based paper caused a major transformation of the 19th century economy and society in industrialized countries.
 With the introduction of cheaper paper, schoolbooks, fiction, non-fiction, and newspapers became gradually available by 1900.
 Cheap wood based paper also allowed keeping personal diaries or writing letters and so, by 1850, the clerk, or writer, ceased to be a high-status job.
 By the 1880s chemical processes for paper manufacture were in use, becoming dominant by 1900.